 Progress of the work

-The targets of the current milestone are to be postponed to the next milestone (C, 2023-05-31) and the resource assignments to be updated accordingly.
+The milestones are delayed and some targets of the current milestone are to be postponed to the next milestone (C, 2023-05-31) and the resource assignments to be updated accordingly.

+Detailed work plan for achieving the goals of the upcoming milestones is available in the ETSI laps web site.
+Regular meetings involving the TDL steering group, the MTS and the CTI have been planned until the end of the TTF.

 Assessment of technical risk, difficulties encountered/expected, unresolved issues